thiagomgd/geekosaurblog/src/posts/2022/reading-plans-april-2022.md

 threadMastodon:
 series: ''
 tags:
-- Books
+- books
-- Manga
+- manga
-- Reading
+- reading
 toot:
 date: '2022-04-03T00:00:00.000-07:00'
 description: I think posting my reading goals for this month might be a good way of